Particle Photon Setup library

 With the Photon Setup library, you make one simple call from your app, for example when the user hits a “Setup my device” button, and a whole series of screens then guide the user through the setup process.
 When the process finishes, the app user is back on the screen where she hit the “setup my device” button, and your code has been passed an instance of the device she just setup and claimed. iOS Photon Setup Library is implemented as an open-source Cocoapod static library and also as Carthage dynamic framework dependancy.

 - Refer to our documentation for getting started guide, API reference, support & feedback links.

-- Cocoapods usage example app can be found here.
+- Example app can be found here.

-Example apps demonstrates invoking the setup wizard, customizing the UI and using the returned ParticleDevice instance once, as well as invoking Particle API functions via the Particle-SDK.
+Example app demonstrates invoking the setup wizard, customizing the UI and using the returned ParticleDevice instance once, as well as invoking Particle API functions via the Particle-SDK.
 Contributions to the example apps are welcome by submitting pull requests.

 - If you need help, use Our community website